openmaptiles/www.openmaptiles.org/terms.md

 ---
 layout: page
-title: Terms of use for free pre-generated tiles
+title: Terms of use for free pre-generated OpenStreetMap vector tiles
-description: Terms of use for free pre-generated tiles
+description: Terms of use for free pre-generated OpenStreetMap vector tiles
 keywords: Terms of use, terms
 ---

-## Terms of use for free pre-generated tiles
+## Terms of use for the free pre-generated OpenStreetMap vector tiles

 We love the open-source and open-data community.
 Our OpenStreetMap vector tiles are free for: